wwoast/constantina/docs/SECURITY.md

 ### How Authentication Works
-If Authentication is enabled, relevant settings for users' *session cookies* will appear in your instance's `/etc/constantina/<instance>/shadow.ini` file.

 On the backend, Constantina uses *Argon2* password hashing for modern and tunable security of sensitive password hashes.
+Password hashes themselves are stored in the `shadow.ini` file.

-All aspects of the Argon hashing algorithm are configurable in the `shadow.ini` file, including:
+All aspects of the Argon hashing algorithm are configurable in the `sensitive.ini` file, including:

  * `v`: The version of the *Argon2* hash format (*19 is fine*)
  * `m`: The memory cost of checking a hash, in kilobytes